Household Cavalry Mounted Regiment: History

 In 1945, following the end of the Second World War, the 1st and 2nd Household Cavalry Regiments were reformed as The Life Guards and Royal Horse Guards respectively.
-Along with these changes, each regiment provided one mounted squadron each for ceremonial duties in London.
+Along with these changes, each regiment provided a mounted squadron for ceremonial duties in London.
 These two squadrons were grouped as the Household Cavalry Mounted Regiment.
 By 1991, this regiment was based at Knightsbridge Barracks (also known as Hyde Park Barracks [built between 1967 and 1970]), in Central London.
 The regiment continues to be based at the location.

 Establishment

 It consists of one sabre squadron from each regiment of the Household Cavalry (the Life Guards and the Blues and Royals) plus a Headquarters Squadron, and the Household Cavalry Training Wing.
 This has been based (in various forms) at Hyde Park Barracks, Knightsbridge, since 1795.
 This is three-quarters of a mile from Buckingham Palace, close enough for the officers and men of the Household Cavalry to be available to respond speedily to any emergency at the Palace and also to conduct their ceremonial duties.

 The Household Cavalry Coach Troop is a unit of the Mounted Regiment based at Combermere Barracks in Windsor.
-It consists of 6 carriages with 6 horses, a head coachman, a second coachman and 3 grooms.
+It consists of six carriages with six horses, a head coachman, a second coachman and three grooms.